-1. This utility is intended for ballistic objects of trajectory.
-Drag is applied based on this assumption for changes in drag for objects which do not conform made
+1. This utility is intended for ballistic objects which align to the trajectory.
+Drag is applied based on this assumption: no allowance is for changes in drag for objects which do not conform to this asumption. made adequate for smoke effects, etc., for bullets, bombs, droptanks this is probably best left at "False".
+Since the effects of wind on various ballistic objects is uncertain, there is no plan to change this situation.

-2. While Inertia is calculated properly, Moment of I aerodynamic damping are simulated.
-It is assumed that of uniform density - if your object does not conform inaccuracies.
+2. While Inertia is calculated properly, Moment of Inertia and rotational aerodynamic damping are simulated.
+It is assumed that the object is a cylinder of uniform density - if your object does not conform to this, there will be inaccuracies.